Originate/guide/scala/skeleton/README.md

 scoverage
 ---------

-To execute tests with code coverage enabled run the following sbt tasks: `clean` `coverage` `test` `coverageReport`.
+To execute tests with code coverage enabled run the following sbt tasks in order: `clean` `coverage` `test` `coverageReport`.
 Coverage reports are saved to `target/scala-2.11/scoverage-report/`.

-TODO: If you're running the coverage reports from within an sbt console session (as opposed to one command per sbt launch), then the coverage command is sticky.
-To turn it back off when you're done running reports, use the coverageOff command or reset coverageEnabled with set coverageEnabled := false.

 Scalariform
 -----------